 Firewalls

-This is probably the most in-depth topic that'll be covered in the network security section.
-There are a lot of inner workings of a firewall and setting one up takes some time to do it properly.
-You will also need to tailor it to suit your needs.
+There are a lot of inner workings of a firewall and setting one up takes time to do properly.
+You'll also need to tailor it to suit your needs.
 If you were to just copy and paste what someone else already uses for their network, you'd likely run into issues with stuff not working as it should for your use case.
-I'll break a lot of the different aspects down, but to do a full write up on firewalls would be way more content than I could reasonably fit here, so I'll keep it as simple and relevant as possible.
+I'll break some of the different aspects down, but to do a full write up on firewalls would be way more content than I could reasonably fit here, so I'll keep it as simple and relevant as possible.

 As far as firewalls go, there's multiple types of them, and a person can use one or multiple.
 This depends on what they are looking to do.
 There are things like hardware and software firewalls, next-gen firewalls, and then things like stateful and stateless firewalls, etc. Some of them are simple to use and are free and some are complicated and expensive.

 What I suggest an average home user to do is use something that is straightforward, like Portmaster or a firewall built into a security suite.
-As you build on your cybersecurity knowledgebase, you can increase your skill by using something more advanced like OPNsense, which has a lot of firewall features that would be found in an enterprise solution.
+As you build on your security knowledge, you can increase your skill by using something more advanced like OPNsense, which has a lot of firewall features found in an enterprise solution.

 Now, let's start talking about the important stuff that you should be paying attention to with firewalls.
-Again, this isn't an all inclusive list, though this will get you way farther ahead than most.
-Here's what I think you should know as a base level about firewalls: intrusion prevention (IPS & IDS), geo-blocking and IP blocking, deep packet inspection (DPI), logging, and common ports you should know.
+Again, this isn't an all inclusive list, though this will get you way farther ahead than many.
+Here's what I think you should know as a base level about firewalls: intrusion prevention (IPS & IDS), geo-blocking and IP blocking, deep packet inspection (DPI), logging, and common ports.

 IPS and IDS are built to detect any malicious behavior or anything odd going on in your network.
 This could be in the form of using a signature from a threat intelligence provider with info about a known threat.
 It could also be something odd, but not necessarily malicious, going on in your network.
-If you are getting a signature based alert, that's cause for alarm and deserves a close look at what's going on.
+If you're getting a signature based alert, that's cause for alarm and deserves a close look at what's going on.
 If you get an alert for odd behavior, that will take more time and effort to figure out if it's something that needs to be addressed.
-There are so many scenarios here that I couldn't cover all of them.
-If you decide to run these systems, it's going to be important to get more information from your specific IPS provider on how to handle these issues.
+If you decide to run these systems, it's important to get more information from your specific IPS provider on how to handle these issues.

-As far as if you should use IPS or IDS, in a home use case, I think IPS is the much better option to choose.
+As far as if you should use IPS or IDS, in a home use case, I think IPS is the better option to choose.
 IDS only logs detections and won't do anything about it.
-This would be fine for an enterprise or government environment where there's IT teams working 24/7 and monitoring what's going on, but it's not good for home use.
-You would have to be neurotic about checking IDS to try to catch something going on.
+This would be fine for an enterprise or government environment where there are IT teams working 24/7 and monitoring what's going on, but it's not good for home use.
+You would have to be neurotic about checking IDS to try to catch something happening.

 IPS will actively block anything that it sees as a threat.
 In a home environment, I've never had this cause an issue and I've been doing it for years.
 This is something that should be considered as it could cause a false positive and block a legitimate connection.
 If this happens, there's usually a way that you can allow it.
-The other issue that's brought up is that it can slow down the connection.
-This really isn't an issue as long as the hardware running the IPS is good, and most stuff that has an IPS will have good hardware.
+The other issue is that it can slow down the connection.
+This isn't common as long as the hardware running the IPS is good.

-Now I'm going to cover geo-blocking and IP blocking.
+Now, I'm going to cover geo-blocking and IP blocking.
 These are also not features that are going to be on a typical home router, but you can get them on something like pfSense.
 You can also do this from the software level as well, depending on the firewall being used.
 This might take some tweaking to get it to work well for your use case.
-If you just apply this stuff carte blanche without considering your daily usage, you can run into a lot of issues, like apps and websites not working.
+If you just apply IP blocks carte blanche without considering your daily usage, you can run into a lot of issues, like apps and websites not working.

 Geo-blocking in the context of a home user would be to block out countries that you don't want to have a connection to.
 An example would be a U.S. user probably wouldn't need or even want to allow connections with North Korean IP addresses.
 There are more use cases for geo-blocking in an enterprise environment, but they don't apply for home users.
 Whatever you decide to block is going to be up to you.

-IP blocking is a similar premise, in that you can block out what you don't want connections with, but these are more dialed in.
-The IPs that end up on these lists are usually there for being associated with malware, botnets, DDOS attacks, etc. You can find lists of IP blocklists on places like GitHub.
+IP blocking is a similar premise, in that you can block out what you don't want connections with, but these are more focused.
+The IPs that end up on these lists are usually there for being associated with malware, botnets, DDOS attacks, etc. You can find IP blocklists on places like GitHub.
 In regards to routers with this feature built in, the lists may get pulled from threat intelligence partners that the router manufacturer works with.

 Next, we'll discuss deep packet inspection (DPI).
 This is not something every home user should run even if they have an option to do so, which I'll cover soon.
-DPI is useful in the sense that it can scan traffic for things like network intrusions, malware, spam, etc. This is something that's really useful for an enterprise environment, but not as much for a home user.
+DPI is useful in the sense that it can scan traffic for things like network intrusions, malware, and spam.
+This is something that's useful for an enterprise environment, but not as much for a home user.

 There's going to be some important stuff to pay attention to when you're reading a log.
 This info should be about the same across every firewall provider as well.